Gravitational collapse with equation of state: The apparent horizon

 \section{The apparent horizon}

-The significance of the term $\chi_2(0)$ towards deciding the visibility or otherwise of the final spacetime singularity is as follows.
-As seen by the equation for $t_s(r)$ above for the singularity curve, this term and its sign basically decides the behavior of the singularity curve away from the center.
-In particular, when the singularity curve is increasing, it is shown that the apparent horizon which begins also at the central singularity at $r=0$, is increasing necessarily, and therefore it follows that there is no formation of trapped surfaces as the gravitational collapse of the matter cloud evolves, all the way till the singularity formation epoch.
+Formation of trapped surfaces is fundamental in the study of end state of gravitational collapse and apparent horizon is the boundary of the trapped surfaces.
+So when the singularity curve is increasing, it could be shown that the apparent horizon which begins also at the central singularity at $r=0$, is increasing necessarily, and therefore it follows that there is no formation of trapped surfaces as the gravitational collapse of the matter cloud evolves, all the way till the singularity formation epoch.
 In such a case, as has been shown earlier \cite{dj2}, the singularity is necessarily locally naked and a family of future directed null (and also timelike) geodesics come out which terminate in the past at the singularity.
 Such a singularity can also be globally visible depending on the nature of the mass function away from the center \cite{dj2}.
-On the other hand, when the singularity curve is constant ($\chi_2$ and other higher order terms are all vanishing), or would be decreasing, then a black hole will necessarily form as the collapse final state.
+On the other hand, when the singularity curve is constant ($\chi_i =0$), or would be decreasing, then a black hole will necessarily form as the collapse final state.